bocoup/jqfundamentals.com/content/traversing-manipulating/index.md

 You can make a copy of an element or a set of elements using jQuery's `.clone()` method.
-This will make a copy of the elements, but note that the copy is only in memory -- you will need to place it in the document yourself.
+This will make a copy of the elements, but note that the copy is only in memory &mdash; you will need to place it in the document yourself.
 You can manipulate the cloned element or elements before placing them into the document.